cincuranet/blog/_posts/2010-07-23-231764-is-orm-just-about-bridging-the-gap-or-are-we-trying-to-wrongly-match-er-world-into-oo-world.md

 ---
+title: |
-title: "Is ORM just about bridging the gap or are we trying to wrongly match ER world into OO world?"
+  Is ORM just about bridging the gap or are we trying to wrongly match ER world into OO world?
 date: 2010-07-23T03:49:08Z
 tags:
   - Databases in general